KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

 .. rst-class:: clear-both

-Add Animation
+Create Animation
 -------------

-This function creates an animation clip in the project bin and calls |glaxnimate|, the application to actually create the animation.
+This function creates an animation clip in the Project Bin and calls |glaxnimate|, the application to actually create the animation.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_create_animation_window.webp
    :align:  left